Learn English, improve your reading skills or prepare for the U.S. citizenship exam with resources available at the Library, including:

 ESL Book Discussions

 Join a book discussion with other English-language learners.
-Our next book discussion is on Thursday, April 27, 2017 at the Hoffman Estates Branch Library.
-We're reading The House on Mango Street by Sandra Cisneros.
+Our next book discussion is on Thursday, July 27, 2017 at 12:15 p.m. at the Hoffman Estates Branch Library.
+We're reading Balzac and the Little Chinese Seamstress by Sijie Dai.

 Online Tools for Learning English

-Lessons in more than 70 different languages, including Spanish, Arabic, Chinese, and American Sign Language.
+Take lessons in more than 70 different languages, including Spanish, Arabic, Chinese and Korean.